MicrosoftDocs/entra-docs/docs/architecture/ops-guide-iam.md

 - **Synchronized from on-premises** - Groups can come from on-premises directories, which could be a good fit for organizations that have established group management processes that can be extended to assign licenses in Microsoft 365.

-- **Attribute-based / dynamic** - Groups can be created in the cloud based on an expression based on user attributes, for example, Department equals "sales".
+- **Attribute-based / dynamic membership groups** - Groups can be created in the cloud based on an expression based on user attributes, for example, Department equals "sales".
 Microsoft Entra ID maintains the members of the group, keeping it consistent with the expression defined.
 Using this kind of group for license assignment enables an attribute-based license assignment, which is a good fit for organizations that have high data quality in their directory.

 - **Delegated ownership** - Groups can be created in the cloud and can be designated owners.
 This way, you can empower business owners, for example, Collaboration team or BI team, to define who should have access.